Fitzwilliam College, Cambridge: Academic reputation

-Wealth

-With, as of 2019, fixed assets worth slightly more than £144m and an endowment of just under £60m, Fitzwilliam is broadly average in terms of college wealth.
-It is the wealthiest college to have been established (as a college) in the second half of the twentieth century.

 Student life

 Former pupils of state schools usually comprise around 70–75% of the college's undergraduate population.
-However, as many of these are either overseas students or from provincial grammar schools and leading comprehensive schools, membership is a lot more diverse than the figures may suggest.
+This includes many overseas students as well as students from grammar schools and comprehensive schools.

-Fitzwilliam has no distinct political leaning and has, in recent years, produced prominent members of all three major national parties.

 Sport

-Fitzwilliam enjoys a very strong sporting reputation and is traditionally strong in football, rugby union and table tennis.
+Fitzwilliam is traditionally strong in football, rugby union and table tennis.
 In 2017, Fitzwilliam became the first college in CUAFL history to win all 4 major university men's football titles in one season, with Fitzwilliam's women's side winning their league simultaneously.
 As of 2021, Fitzwilliam are the reigning Men's Football Cuppers Champions, having won the last five years in a row.

-On site, the college has a multi-gym in the Hall Building, a badminton court in the Auditorium Building and three Squash courts, which are also used for table tennis, in a separate sports hall towards the front of the college.
+On site, the college has a two-story gym in the Hall Building, a badminton court in the Auditorium Building and three Squash courts, which are also used for table tennis, in a separate sports hall towards the front of the college.

-The college's main sports grounds are located on Oxford Road, just a few minutes' walk from the college's Huntingdon Road entrance.
+The college's main sports grounds are located on Oxford Road.
 The land was donated to Fitzwilliam Hall in honour of the students who died in the First World War.
 The grounds include tennis courts, a netball court, a cricket pitch, a rugby pitch, and both full-size and five-a-side football pitches.
 It is the only sports ground in the university with an on-site club house, complete with a bar.
 It's regularly used by varsity teams and is also made available to students of Murray Edwards College.

-In 2007, the college completed its new boat house, home to Fitzwilliam College Boat Club.
+In 2007, the college completed a new boat house, home to Fitzwilliam College Boat Club.

 Music

-In recent years, Fitzwilliam has developed a strong musical tradition.
-Former students include composer and Master of the King's Music Sir Walford Davies, award-winning conductor David Atherton, the TV and radio presenter Humphrey Burton, music broadcasting executive Sonita Alleyne and singer-songwriter Nick Drake, who secured a record deal with a four-track demo recorded in his college room in 1968.
+Fitzwilliam has a strong musical tradition with former students including composer and Master of the King's Music Sir Walford Davies, award-winning conductor David Atherton, the TV and radio presenter Humphrey Burton, music broadcasting executive Sonita Alleyne and singer-songwriter Nick Drake, who secured a record deal with a four-track demo recorded in his college room in 1968.
 Other prominent music graduates include violist Martin Outram, baritone John Noble, bassist Simon H. Fell and two founding members of the Fitzwilliam String Quartet, which often returns to the college to perform and hold workshops.
 Opera singer Sally Bradshaw is also on the college teaching staff.